Beyond the Door of No Return

 Lyrics Alley

-“Lyrics Alley” by Leila Aboulela (Sudan) Review Readers enjoyed this well-told story, finding it engaging and easy to read.
+“Lyrics Alley” by Leila Aboulela (Sudan) Book Club Favourite of Season 21 Review Readers enjoyed this well-told story, finding it engaging and easy to read.
 They felt it was more of a love story than a political novel as the historical setting remains mostly in the background.
-Readers liked the style of writing and said it played a large part in their enjoyment of the book.
-They warmed to all the … Continue reading Lyrics Alley
+Readers liked the style of writing and said it played a large part in their enjoyment of the … Continue reading Lyrics Alley